fingerprintjs/fingerprint-pro-server-api-php-sdk/docs/Api/FingerprintApi.md

 );

 $limit = 56; // int | Limit the number of events returned.
+$pagination_key = "pagination_key_example"; // string | Use `pagination_key` to get the next page of results.
+When more results are available (e.g., you requested up to 200 results for your search using `limit`, but there are more than 200 events total matching your request), the `paginationKey` top-level attribute is added to the response.
+The key corresponds to the `timestamp` of the last returned event.
+In the following request, use that value in the `pagination_key` parameter to get the next page of results:  1.
+First request, returning most recent 200 events: `GET api-base-url/events/search?limit=200` 2.
+Use `response.paginationKey` to get the next page of results: `GET api-base-url/events/search?limit=200&pagination_key=1740815825085`
 $visitor_id = "visitor_id_example"; // string | Unique [visitor identifier](https://dev.fingerprint.com/reference/get-function#visitorid) issued by Fingerprint Pro.
 Filter for events matching this `visitor_id`.
 $bot = "bot_example"; // string | Filter events by the bot detection result, specifically:    `all` - events where any kind of bot was detected.   `good` - events where a good bot was detected.   `bad` - events where a bad bot was detected.   `none` - events where no bot was detected.
 $ip_address = "ip_address_example"; // string | Filter events by IP address range.
 The range can be as specific as a single IP (/32 for IPv4 or /128 for IPv6)  All ip_address filters must use CIDR notation, for example, 10.0.0.0/24, 192.168.0.1/32